 Ladders are not to be used as a work platform (except for platform ladders).

-Safety harnesses must be worn and properly secured at heights greater than 2 meters and when using elevating work platforms (EWPs).
+Safety harnesses must be worn and properly secured at heights greater than 2 meters, or where your risk assessment identifies the harness as being required, and when using elevating work platforms (EWPs).

 Safety harnesses must be worn and secured to a suitable anchor point whenever working atop any vessels.